-The non-covered securities section of Form 1099-B may also include securities with unknown cost or other basis and/or a missing acquisition date.
-This may be the result of a security that is not in scope for cost basis reporting, such as MLPs, commodities, WHFITs, and transfers of assets for which ETRADE did not receive the basis and acquisition date from the sending firm.
-When preparing your tax return, you should consult your tax advisor.
+The non-covered securities section of Form 1099-B may also include securities with no cost or other basis and/or a missing acquisition date.
+These may be non-covered securities (see table above) or assets that were transferred to ETRADE without cost basis or acquisition information from the sending firm.